rsyncOSX/RsyncUIdocs/content/post/Built.md

         progress = Double(count)
     }
 ```
-## SwiftData version
+## SwiftData

-For the SwiftData version all changes of data, e.g. only the changes, are braught back to the calling view by the two functions `func updatedates(_ configrecords: [Typelogdata])` and  `func updatelogrecords(_ logrecords: [Typelogdata])`.
+All changes of data, e.g. only the changes, are braught back to the calling view by the two functions `func updatedates(_ configrecords: [Typelogdata])` and  `func updatelogrecords(_ logrecords: [Typelogdata])`.
 The updates are feed back to the calling view and data is updated on the fly.
 The update causes the views to update as well by SwiftData.

 ```bash
 func executemultipleestimatedtasks() {